Newcastle Flyer: Demise

 With electrification the V sets began operating most services between Sydney and Newcastle.
 Given their superior speed and level of comfort, it was inevitable that demand for the Newcastle Flyer would decrease.
-From early 1985 the sets were reduced from seven to five carriages and from March 1986 first class accommodation was removed.
-By November 1987 only the morning Sydney bound and evening return remained and these ceased on 8 April 1988 replaced by unnamed V set services.
+From early 1985, the sets were reduced from seven to five carriages and from March 1986, first class accommodation was removed.
+By November 1987, only the morning Sydney bound and evening return remained and these ceased on 8 April 1988, replaced by unnamed V set services.

 Revival

 In January 1992, in the CityRail timetable, a morning Sydney bound and evening return V set service were called the Newcastle Flyer.
 The name was dropped from the November 1996 timetable.

-In November 2017, nearly 3 years after the truncation of the line to Newcastle, a timetable change brought a new Sydney-Newcastle fast service which would depart a newly built Newcastle Interchange at 5:03 am and arrive at Central at 7:26 am.
+In November 2017, nearly 3 years after the truncation of the line to Newcastle, a new Sydney-Newcastle fast service was trialled.
+The service departed the newly built Newcastle Interchange at 5:03 am and arrive at Central at 7:26 am.
 The return service departed Central at 3:45 pm and arrived at Newcastle Interchange at 6:12 pm.
 These new services removed major stops such as Fassifern and Cardiff from the service.
-Though not nicknamed the Newcastle flyer, these trains took 2 hours, 23 minutes and 2 hours, 27 minutes respectively, making them the fastest services to date.
+Though not nicknamed the Newcastle Flyer, these trains took 2 hours, 23 minutes and 2 hours, 27 minutes respectively, making them the fastest services to date.
 In 2018, a timetable change reinstated the stops at Fassifern and Cardiff, with the morning service departing Newcastle Interchange 1 minute earlier at 5:02 am and the afternoon service departing Central 5 minutes later at 3:50 pm, though the afternoon service journey times remain unchanged.
-These services are currently operated by H set Oscars.

 Speed record

 On 28 June 1964, 3801 hauled a train similar to the late-1940s Newcastle Flyer in a successful attempt to break the Sydney to Newcastle rail record, until then held by a 36 class engine testing for a speed-up of the express in 1938.
 3801 established a new record of 2 hours, 1 minute and 51 seconds for the 167 kilometres, and possibly could have made it in a flat two hours except for congestion when the train approached Newcastle Terminal.
-In October 1988 an XPT shaved 6 minutes and four seconds off the record.
+In October 1988, an XPT shaved 6 minutes and four seconds off the record.